kkamb/miniprojects/README.md

 (4) <a href="https://github.com/kkamb/miniprojects/tree/master/Wikipedia_EMR">Analyzing Wikipedia via MapReduce</a>

 I scraped the entire English Wikipedia to determine its <a href="https://github.com/kkamb/miniprojects/blob/master/Wikipedia_EMR/mrjob_top_100_words.py">most frequently used words</a>.
-I then collected <a href="https://github.com/kkamb/miniprojects/blob/master/Wikipedia_EMR/mrjob_linkstats.py">link statistics</a> (mean, standard deviations, percentiles) for the unique links on each page, and found what the top linked concepts were via doublelinks.
+I then collected <a href="https://github.com/kkamb/miniprojects/blob/master/Wikipedia_EMR/mrjob_linkstats.py">link statistics</a> (mean, standard deviations, percentiles) for the unique links on each page, and found the top linked concepts via examining doublelinks.